aspnetzero/documents/doc/Development-Guide-Core.md

 #### Penetration Test

 Asp.Net Zero (v5) has been scanned for vulnerabilities with the latest version of [OWASP ZAP (v2.7.0)](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project).
-The OWASP Zed Attack Proxy (ZAP) is one of the world’s most popular security tools and is actively maintained by hundreds of international volunteers, see [Security-Report](Security-Report-Core.md) for details.
+The OWASP Zed Attack Proxy (ZAP) is one of the world's most popular security tools and is actively maintained by hundreds of international volunteers, see [Security-Report](Security-Report-Core.md) for details.

 ### Used Library & Frameworks